 The District's primary structure of the hybrid instructional model requires that students be divided into three student cohorts.
 Students in Cohort A attend school face-to-face on Mondays and Tuesdays and engage in distance education on Wednesdays, Thursdays, and Fridays.
 Students in Cohort B attend school face-to-face on Thursdays and Fridays and engage in distance education on Mondays, Tuesdays, and Wednesdays.
 Therefore, students in Cohorts A and B receive learning opportunities that incorporate both face-to-face instruction at the school in the classroom and distance education at home through synchronous and asynchronous instruction.
-Students in Cohort C engage in full-time distance education all days and receive learning opportunities that include distance education at home through synchronous and asynchronous instruction.
+Students in Cohort C engage in full-time distance education all days and receive learning opportunities that include distance education at home through synchronous home through synchronous and engage and receive learning opportunities that include distance education at home through synchronous and synchronous instruction.